 Backups (backups, snapshots, .bak files): These files are redundant to the backups we offer as part of our platform, and for that reason we choose not to include them as part of the backups we create.
-We recommend against creating backups locally on the server (and disallow some plugins that perform this, which you can read more about here), but do permit additional offsite backups to be created for your websites.
+We recommend never creating backups locally(and disallow some plugins that perform this), but we do permit additional offsite backups to be created.

-Log files (logs, error logs, debug logs): Log files as they would appear in the WordPress root are typically relevant at the time of creation, or shortly after.
+Log files (logs, error logs, debug logs): Log files as they would appear in the WordPress root are relevant only at the time of creation, or shortly after.
 We believe that backing up these files is typically unnecessary and instead recommend downloading relevant log files when the necessary information is captured.
-Long running log files can also create a large amount of disk usage, and we recommend disabling debug and other logs once you are done using them.
+Long running log files can also create a large amount of disk usage, and we recommend disabling wp debug and other logs once you are done using them.

 Obsolete software (unmaintained or prohibited): This category contains things like timthumb and other softwares that aren’t something we recommend using at all.
 In the situation you are using one of these softwares, we strongly recommend working to eliminate that software from your site as a security precaution.

-.*~ (These are typically drafts of files edited with a command line text editor) .*/_wpeprivate (This directory is typically used for short term file storage) .*.(svn|cvs|git|log|tmp|listing|cache|bak|swp) .*/log.txt .*/cache .*/imagecache.* .*/ics-importer-cache .*/gt-cache .*/wp-content/w3tc.* .*/wp-content/w3-.* .*/wp-config-sample.php .*/wp-content/plugins/wpengine-snapshot/snapshots .*/wp-content/uploads/snapshots .*/wp-content/backups .*/wp-content/managewp .*/wp-content/upgrade .*/pclzip-.*
+.*~ (These are typically drafts of files edited with a command line text editor) .*/_wpeprivate (This directory is used for short term file storage) .*.(svn|cvs|git|log|tmp|listing|cache|bak|swp) .*/log.txt .*/cache .*/imagecache.* .*/ics-importer-cache .*/gt-cache .*/wp-content/w3tc.* .*/wp-content/w3-.* .*/wp-config-sample.php .*/wp-content/plugins/wpengine-snapshot/snapshots .*/wp-content/uploads/snapshots .*/wp-content/backups .*/wp-content/managewp .*/wp-content/upgrade .*/pclzip-.*